Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Academy of Finland's AutoSOS project with grant number 328755.
-This project has also received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 751615.
+This work was supported by the Academy of Finland's AutoSOS (grant number 328755) and RoboMesh (grant number 336061) projects.
+This project has also received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 751615, and the Finnish Foundation for Technology Promotion under grant number 8089.

+\begin{IEEEbiography}[{ }]{Jorge Peña Queralta} received B.S. degrees in mathematics and physics engineering from UPC BarcelonaTech, Spain, in 2016, a M.Sc.
+(Tech.) degree in Information and Communication Science and Technology from the University of Turku, Finland, and a M. Eng. degree in Electronics and Communication Engineering from Fudan University, China, in 2018.
+Since 2018, he has been a researcher and doctoral candidate at the Turku Intelligent Embedded and Robotic Systems (TIERS) Group, University of Turku.
+His research interests include multi-robot systems, collaborative autonomy, distributed perception, and edge computing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Qingqing Li} received his B.S. degree in Electrical Engineering and his M.Sc. degree in Electronics and Communication Engineering, from Fudan University, Shanghai, China, in 2016 and 2018, respectively.
+He also holds a M.Sc. degree in Information and Communication Science and Technology from the University of Turku, Finland.
+Since 2019, he has been a researcher at the Turku Intelligent Embedded and Robotic Systems (TIERS) Group, University of Turku.
+His research interests include sensor fusion for autonomous robots and vehicles, three-dimensional point cloud data analysis and multi-robot collaboration. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Eduardo Castelló Ferrer} received his Bsc.(Hons) Intelligent Systems from University of Portsmouth (UK) and his M. Eng and PhD degrees in robotics engineering from Osaka University (Japan).
+His experience and interests comprise robotics, blockchain technology, and complex systems.
+He is a postdoctoral Marie Curie Fellow (MSCA) at the MIT Connection Science and the MIT Media Lab where he explores the combination of robotic systems and blockchain technology.
+His work focuses on implementing new security, behavior, and business models for distributed robotics by using novel cryptographic methods. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Tomi Westerlund} is an Associate Professor of Autonomous Systems and Robotics at the University of Turku and a Research Professor at Wuxi Institute of Fudan University, Wuxi, China.
+Dr. Westerlund leads the Turku Intelligent Embedded and Robotic Systems research group (tiers.utu.fi), University of Turku, Finland.
+His current research interest is in the areas of Industrial IoT, smart cities and autonomous vehicles (aerial, ground and surface) as well as (co-)robots.
+In all these application areas, the core research interests are in multi-robot systems, collaborative sensing, interoperability, fog and edge computing, and edge AI. \end{IEEEbiography}